jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 **III.
 Starting Starfleet**: Once we can see ourselves in the Life Star "telescope," we'll use it to design digital tools detached from the Industrial Age.
 As the Industrial Age's material abundance helped us live in so-called "[perpetual peace](https://en.wikipedia.org/wiki/Perpetual_peace)," Internet Age products will make our lifestyle one of "perpetual profit."
 We'll send the massive savings to the protegees of Musk and Bezos and hence jumpstart the Space Exploration Age—or as I like to say, "Start Starfleet."

-**How to See the Matrix**: To write Techvolution, I used Aristotle's Poetics to better understand Hegelian dialectics.
+**How to See the Matrix**: To write Techvolution, I used Aristotle's _Poetics_ to better understand Hegelian dialectics.
 Then I added some evolutionary biology because I think it and political philosophy are similar, if not the same, fields.
+Which basically means I used storytelling to decypher human (and perhaps biological) evolution.
 If that bores you to pieces, that's cool, you don't need to read more about it.
 But just so you know, Techvolution is based on a full-blown philosophy that I'll explain in another book called _How to See the Matrix_.

 **No More Magic - The End of Movies**: Like Silicon Valley is today, Hollywood was once a pillar of innovation.
 By mastering modern technology, "the movies" became an affordable and fun night out for the middle class.
 Now we've almost forgotten what movie seats feel like.
 All because the industry used modern technology to oversell blockbusters instead of telling better stories like HBO or Netflix have done so well. _No More Magic_ looks behind the curtain of a dying Industrial Age industry and foreshadows what's to come if our economy doesn't upgrade to the Internet Age soon.
 This article is only for reference as I wrote it many years ago.